barbagroup/teaching-materials/GNU_make/GNU_make.md

 	i = ''
 	foreach(i, OBJ, OPATH + '/')
 ```
-For more functions, please refer to the Manual of the GNU make.
-Wihtout the help of the GNU make functions, we can still use the ***make***.
-So it is not necessary to understand all of or most of them if we are not going to develop a big software.
+For more functions, please refer to the **GNU make Manual**.
+Wihtout the help of the GNU make functions, we can still utilize the ***make*** to do many things.

-**Variables Defined in a Target:**
+**Local Variables Defined in a Target:**
 In the line 19, 20, 24 and 25, we define several local variables.
-This variable only exist in this target.
-So if we want other targets use them, we have to hind some way to pass them.
+These variables only exist in their targets.
+So if we need other targets to use them, we have to figure out some ways to pass them.
 There are many approaches, one of them is to pass them by `$ make <target> [var1 = '...' var2 = '...']`.

 -------------------------------
 ## Reference
 [1] Stallman, M., McGrath, R., & Smith, P. D. (1991). gnu Make.
 Free Software Foundation, Boston.
 [2] http://prateekvjoshi.com/2014/02/01/cmake-vs-make/